MihaiElisei/transport-services/README.md

 ## Solved Bugs

-* When i checked the accessibility in the Lighthouse reports discovered i forget to add title to iframe (google map).
+* When I checked the accessibility in the Lighthouse reports discovered I forget to add title to iframe (google map).
 I solved it by adding title "Dublin map";
-* The action atribute frome the form was misspelled and when i clicked submit nothing happend, fixed the attribute all working fine;
+* The action atribute frome the form was misspelled and when I clicked submit nothing happend, fixed the attribute all working fine;
 * When the screen size reached 360px width footer was no longer responsive, change the display property footer is responsive to all screen sizes;
 * Images from the carousel ware streched, changed the css property to "object-fit: contain;" problem solved.